Daylight Saving: Libertarian Video Shorts | MissLiberty.com

 –AZCentral: Why doesn’t Arizona observe DST?

-“If you feel groggy, grumpy and tired, and (rightly) blame daylight saving time for your woes, take solace in this: You’re not alone, and politicians are taking note.
+“If you feel groggy, grumpy and tired, and (rightly) blame DST for your woes, take solace in this: You’re not alone, and politicians are taking note.
 Elected officials in a dozen states are currently considering legislation to opt out of changing the clocks, either by remaining permanently on daylight saving time or standard time.”

 –Washington Post: A bunch of states want to get rid of DST